wcjohnson11/gatsby-experiment/src/markdown/happiness/gini.md

     and tax havens make it hard to measure income and wealth, particularly in developing countries.
-Despite this, it appears to be fairly well correlated to GDP per capita, meaning that countries with a higher GDP per capita tend to have less inequality, at least as far as it can be measured.
+Despite this, it appears to be fairly well correlated to GDP per capita, meaning that countries with a higher GDP per capita tend to have less inequality, at least as far as it is measured here.
 </p>